menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Meeteetse is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Meeteetse is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Meeteetse who work in maintenance occupations (16.76%), business and financial occupations (12.43%), and healthcare (10.81%).

-Telecommuters are a relatively large percentage of the workforce: 23.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Meeteetse telecommute to their jobs.
+Overall, about 23.50% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle